 Hello there!
-My name is Dimitrios - Georgios Kontopoulos and I am an evolutionary biologist, mainly focusing on how temperature changes influence biological systems.
+My name is Dimitrios - Georgios Kontopoulos and I am an integrative biologist, focusing on how various biological systems respond to environmental changes.

 For more information, click on the tabs at the top of this page.